FAQ: Your Trial Subscription to FT.com

 What is included in my trial?

-During your trial, you will have complete digital access to FT.com, with all the features and content available in both our Standard Digital and Premium Digital packages.
-Standard Digital provides access to a wealth of global news, analysis, and expert opinion.
-Premium Digital goes a step further, granting access to our premier business column, Lex, as well as 15 curated newsletters offering original, in-depth reporting on key business themes.
+During your trial, you will have complete digital access to FT.com, providing you with all the features of both our Standard Digital and Premium Digital packages.
+Standard Digital offers access to a wide range of global news, analysis, and expert opinions.
+Premium Digital grants you access to our premier business column, Lex, as well as 15 curated newsletters that cover key business themes with original and in-depth reporting.
+For a full comparison between Standard and Premium Digital, click here.

 What happens at the end of my trial?

-If you take no action, you will be automatically enrolled in our premium digital monthly subscription plan, allowing you to retain complete access for $69 per month.
-However, for cost savings, you have the flexibility to change your plan at any time before the end of the trial.
-Simply visit the “Settings & Account” section to make the necessary adjustments.
+If no action is taken, you will be automatically enrolled in our premium digital monthly subscription plan, providing you with complete access for $69 per month.
+However, you have the flexibility to change your plan at any time during the trial by visiting the “Settings & Account” section.
+You can also choose to pay annually, retaining your premium access while saving 20%.

 You have the freedom to change or cancel your subscription or trial at any time online.
-By logging into the “Settings & Account” section, you can easily follow the steps to cancel.
-Rest assured that you will still enjoy your subscription benefits until the end of your current billing period.
+Simply log into your “Settings & Account” and select “Cancel” on the right-hand side.
+Even if you choose to cancel, you can still enjoy your subscription until the end of your current billing period.

 What forms of payment can I use?